 - Children's Programs provide supervised activities, field trips, and holiday events on weekday evenings for young children living in the Third Street and Family Shelter Programs

-- The Family Shelter provides emergency shelter for up to 90 days to homeless families with children.
-Participants are referred to the shelter by the Salvation Army of Dane County.
+- The Family Shelter provides shelter for up to 90 days to homeless families with children.
+Participants are referred to the shelter through the Housing Crisis Hotline.

 - House-ability provides permanent housing for homeless families who have requested shelter and have at least one disabled adult.

 - Housing For Single Women: The YWCA Madison’s downtown location features affordable apartments for low-income, single women, providing a safe and supportive permanent home in the heart of Madison.

 - Rapid Rehousing is a one-year program providing families with rent assistance for permanent housing and supportive case management services.